flame-opensource/threaded.js/README.md

 ---

 ## Introduction
 threaded.js is a cooperative threading framework for JavaScript that simulates concurrency using generator functions.
-It allows developers to pause, resume, sleep, and prioritize functions as if they were true OS threads — all while staying in JavaScript’s single-threaded event loop.
+It allows developers to pause, resume, sleep, and prioritize functions as if they were true threads — all while staying in JavaScript’s single-threaded event loop.

-## Core Concepts
+## Core Concept
+JS's Single-threaded environment with cooperative execution.
+### How ?
-Cooperative Multitasking using generator functions : Threads yield control voluntarily after each step.
+Cooperative Multitasking using generator functions : Threads yield control voluntarily after each executed step, creating the illusion of multitasking.

 ## Features
 * Cooperative execution model (yield-based)